react18-tools/turborepo-template/README.md

 ### 🤩 Don't forger to start this repo!

 Want handson course for getting started with Turborepo?
-Check out [React and Next.js with TypeScript](https://www.udemy.com/course/react-and-next-js-with-typescript/?referralCode=7202184A1E57C3DCA8B2)
+Check out [React and Next.js with TypeScript](https://www.udemy.com/course/react-and-next-js-with-typescript/?referralCode=7202184A1E57C3DCA8B2) and [The Game of Chess with Next.js, React and TypeScrypt](https://www.udemy.com/course/game-of-chess-with-nextjs-react-and-typescrypt/?referralCode=851A28F10B254A8523FE)

 ![Repo Stats](https://repobeats.axiom.co/api/embed/2ef1a24385037998386148afe5a98ded6006f410.svg "Repobeats analytics image")